Accessible Transit – A Daily Struggle with Accessibility Issues on the TTC.

 With regards to concerns by persons who are blind or have low vision, his response was: “TTC currently provides information in Braille in and around elevators.
 Centre subway platforms have tactile wayfinding paths for customers with vision impairments to follow to stairs, escalators, elevators, and the Designated Waiting Area.
 The subway platform edges also have yellow warning tactile attention indicators.
 In 2017 TTC staff will be looking into new emerging smartphone-based wayfinding technologies that could assist customers with vision impairments to determine if any of these would be appropriate for implementation in the subway system.”

 In the final analysis, questions remain as to whether or not the TTC is doing enough to create a fully accessible system.
 The report that Griffiths provided outlines a huge list of barriers and challenges to the full accessibility of all subway stations, including the need to acquire land and work on stations that are so small, that the inclusion of an elevator may be extremely difficult to almost impossible.
 The modifications made for persons who are blind or have low vision have already been in the system for some time.
 They do not help people navigate the actual stations.
 They do not make it easier for people to know where they are and where they need to go.
 This author questions how smartphone technology can be the answer to these outstanding and serious access problems.
-Also, with respect to the new, accessible streetcars, the TTC admits that they will only be available on eight lines.
+Also, concerning the new, accessible streetcars, the TTC admits that they will only be available on eight lines.
 This is hardly full accessibility.
 There are eleven streetcar lines, and it seems the TTC has yet to roll out its plans for the remaining lines.

 Accessible transit is not a certain amount of subway elevators, a few accessible streetcar routes, or low-floor buses on some routes but not on others.
 It is nothing less than full accessibility for everyone who uses the system.
 Until the TTC owns up to this reality, then everything it’s doing is good and going in a positive direction; but, it’s not an accessible transit system, and it shouldn’t make the claim that it is.
 Everyone who pays to use that system, and the high taxes we pay for its upkeep and refurbishment means it belongs to all of us, and all of us still can’t completely use the TTC.